yousefelassal/quote-cron/README.md

 > Action is the foundational key to all success.

 > It is not so important to know everything as to appreciate what we learn.

+> In life, all good things come hard, but wisdom is the hardest to come by.